LispEngineer/EthernetRepeater/README.md

   * Display information on LCD
   * Display information on VGA or DVI
   * Send packet information via USB UART

+**Extended goals:**

+* Build ARP in for fixed IP
+  * Respond to ARP requests
+  * Make ARP requests
+  * Build up an ARP table
+  * Read network configuration from EEPROM, flash or SD card

+* Handle ICMP ping requests

+* Send status data via UDP periodically while being a repeater
+  * Number of packets received and sent on each port/direction
+  * Number of errors, etc., not sent

+* Build a hub/switch with 3+ ports instead of a simple repeater

+* Status outputs
+  * Build VGA/HDMI video output that shows state using character mapped display
+  * Status reported by UART periodically
+  * Audio status output (like a click)

+* Other speeds/interfaces
+  * Handle SFP at 1G
+  * Handle SFP+ at 10G
+  * Handle other interfaces than RGMII

+* Other PHYs
+  * HSMC-Ethernet
+  * Write a custom "computer" for initializing PHYs with MDIO via a "program"

+* Other FPGAs
+  * Cyclone V
+  * Cyclone 10
+  * Other Intel chips
+  * Kintex-7
+  * Artix-7

+* Build AXI4 interfaces and multiplexer/switch

+**Other Ethernet Applications:**

+* Stream audio via UDP to the board and output via DAC
+* Stream audio input via UDP from the board to a network host
+* Do DSP on network received audio and send it back over network
+  * Or out the local DAC
+* Send PS/2 keyboard and/or mouse to the network
+* Send UART or RS-232 to the network and/or from the network

+**Misc fun:**

+* Use the on-board SRAM or SDRAM... for something
+  * (Write your own SDRAM controller, of course.)
+* Implement Pimoroni Scroll Hat Mini for status output and button input

 ## Hardware